 Mandrill assigns an hourly quota to accounts that can't be modified manually.
 Postmark does not limit the number of messages you can send per hour, so long as the messages are transactional.

 When using SMTP with Postmark, we recommend not opening more than 100 simultaneous connections.

 Each server you create in Postmark will have its own unique server API token(s).
-You will need to use a server API token (found in the credentials tab of a server in Postmark) for authenticating SMTP sending.
+You will need to use a server API token (found in the API Tokens tab of a server in Postmark) for authenticating SMTP sending.